 – StandOut CV

-👉 The takeaway: Async screening isn't a "trend."
+👉 The takeaway: Async interviews aren't a "trend."
 It's now a baseline expectation for companies hiring at volume.
-And asynchronous formats are gaining traction fast because they let you screen every applicant without phone-screening all of them.
+And asynchronous formats are gaining traction fast because they let you screen every candidate without phone-screening all of them.

 Do video interviews actually improve hiring?